 Have you ever spotted the hundreds of green parrots flying through the city at dusk and wondered where they actually came from?
 I know I certainly have.

-During my mother’s recent visit in Düsseldorf, she became absolutely fascinated by these green little fellas and she decided to follow them through the parks around dusk each week and figure out what they’re doing and where they were going.
-This sparked my curiosity and I decided to dig in and get some more information so I could share it with you!
+During my mother’s recent visit to Düsseldorf, she became absolutely fascinated by these green little fellas and she decided to follow them through the parks around dusk each week and figure out what they’re doing and where they were going.
+Like many other interesting mysteries in Düsseldorf, this sparked my curiosity and I decided to dig in and get some more information so I could share it with you!

 These little green fellas are Rose-ringed parakeets